2025 Jinhua car attack: Victims

 Teacher Li Is Not Your Teacher reported seven people were killed and more than a dozen others were injured.
 Other sources reported anywhere from 6-14 people were killed.
 Authorities are restricting information and have not confirmed any casualty figures but acknowledged that the incident did occur.
+Jinhua Maternal and Child Health Hospital stated that they were treating two injured individuals from the incident.

 Suspect

 A person in a group chat of a class at the school claimed the vehicle involved in the attack was driven by a local woman with a Guizhou license plate.
 The person and residents also said her child died in a crash while studying at the school, and she was dissatisfied with the way the school handled it, so she did the attack in revenge.

 Responses and reactions

 Former state media reporter Wang Zhi'an made social media posts suggesting possible intentional targeting.
 Chinese sources claim the attack was intentional and the motive was revenge.

 Authorities tried to block the news and called the incident a traffic accident.
 The police checked the dashcams of every parent of the school and asked them to delete it.
 Chinese articles and posts about the incident were also deleted shortly after being published.